Historic preservation: United Kingdom

 Tattershall Castle, Lincolnshire, a medieval manor house had been put up for sale in 1910 with its greatest treasures, the huge medieval fireplaces, still intact.
 However, when an American bought the house they were ripped out and packaged up for shipping.
 The former viceroy of India, George Curzon, 1st Marquess Curzon of Kedleston, was outraged at this cultural destruction and stepped in to buy back the castle and reinstall the fireplaces.
 After a nationwide hunt for them they were finally found in London and returned.
 He restored the castle and left it to the National Trust on his death in 1925.
 His experience at Tattershall influenced Lord Curzon to push for tougher heritage protection laws in Britain, which saw passage as the Ancient Monuments Consolidation and Amendment Act 1913.

 The new structure involved the creation of the Ancient Monuments Board to oversee the protection of such monuments.
-Powers were given for the board, with Parliamentary approval, to issue preservation orders to protect monuments, and extended the public right of access to these.
+Powers were given to the board, with Parliamentary approval, to issue preservation orders to protect monuments, and extended the public right of access to these.
 The term "monument" was extended to include the lands around it, allowing the protection of the wider landscape.